 Brad mumbled this first point out but later it was clarified that he said links.
 Really his Off-Page SEO technique discussion was more of a gradual break down than a top 4 list, with each point flowing into the next (which you will see is mimicked in this article) so the first place to logically start is links.

 Links to your site is the most important Off-Page SEO technique.
 Simple but true.
 Incoming links are what determines your natural search engine placement.
 Yes all the On-Page SEO techniques will influence the variables but the links will determine the strength of your web pages to compete for the top places in search engine results pages.
 The more strength, the higher in the search engines your web pages will be.
 Nuff said.

 If you read my blog you should be well and truly familiar with PageRank.
-Most of my SEO posts are laden with the term but just in case you don’t know about PageRank head over and read this article to get yourself introduced to the topic – PageRank Explained – Keeping SEO Simple – this is one of my most popular articles and it should answer your basic questions.
+Most of my SEO posts are laden with the term but just in case you don’t know about PageRank head over and read this article to get yourself introduced to the topic – What is Pagerank? – this is one of my most popular articles and it should answer your basic questions.

 Brad Fallon did not do anything more than a basic introduction to PageRank but he did make one interesting comment that I think is worth repeating.
 He gave a typical scenario of a person conducting search engine marketing for a website (or a company hired to do so), which usually starts with submitting to directories and hunting around for link exchange partners.
 Not exactly the most effective means of SEO because you tend to get low quality and low PageRank incoming links.